Hope-for-Justice/design/src/app/page.md

     description: We use this ‘positioning statement’ as our core summary of ‘who we are and what we do’.
 ---

-# Bringing freedom from modern-day slavery
+# Bringing freedom from modern slavery

 We use this ‘positioning
 statement’ as our core